Reinstall Sophos Firewall OS: USB reimage

 Platform or appliance type

 - HW: ISO image for Sophos hardware appliances.
-This is usually required for reimaging an XGS appliance.
+This variant is usually required for reimaging an XGS appliance.

 - SW: ISO image for Sophos Firewall as a software appliance.